Sarvajeet3/fuel/README.md

 It works gently even on older or low-spec computers — if you have a PC, there's a place for you to create. 💻🌱

-And if you're using something more powerful, like a modern iPhone or game console, Fuel can quietly bring out the full potential of your device. 🎮📱
+And if you're using something more powerful, like a modern iPhone, Fuel adapts to draw out the full capabilities of your device. 🎮📱

 You don't need to own the latest hardware — Fuel helps you reach beyond your environment, making it a helpful companion for creators